collinsmba/DeelAutomationTask/README.md

 Have an IDE installed on your computer Eclipse IDE to be able to setup framwork and run tests.
 ## Setup
 Download the folders from the github repository
-Import the folders with the title 'AutomationTaskDeel' into your eclipse Run the class title 'SetUp.java'.
+Import the folders with the title 'AutomationTaskDeel' into your eclipse.
+Run the class title 'SetUp.java'.
 Framework has not be completed.